phil-lipp/jupzi/README.md

    - `FREE_DAYS_HEADER`: Text Header which is added to the free days message.
 You can include "{} - {}", which will be filled with the start and end date of the interval.
    - `WEEKLY_OVERVIEW_HEADER`: Same behaviour as `FREE_DAYS_HEADER`.

+8. Set up cronjobs to run either of the scripts on a regular basis.

 ## Usage